-- For Incentive Grant Program to Increase Motorcyclist Safety a.
-(CFDA 20.612), a State must maintain its aggregate expenditures from all other sources for motorcyclist safety training programs and motorcyclist awareness programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 CFR part 1350). - b.
-For Alcohol Impaired Driving Countermeasures Incentive Grants I (CFDA 20.601), a State must maintain its aggregate expenditures from all other sources for alcohol traffic safety programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 USC 410(a)(2)). - For Occupant Protection Incentive Grants (CFDA 20.602), a State c. must maintain its aggregate expenditures from all other sources for programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 USC 405(a)(2)). - d.
+- a.
+For Incentive Grant Program to Increase Motorcyclist Safety (CFDA 20.612), a State must maintain its aggregate expenditures from all other sources for motorcyclist safety training programs and motorcyclist awareness programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 CFR part 1350). - b.
+For Alcohol Impaired Driving Countermeasures Incentive Grants I (CFDA 20.601), a State must maintain its aggregate expenditures from all other sources for alcohol traffic safety programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 USC 410(a)(2)). - c.
+For Occupant Protection Incentive Grants (CFDA 20.602), a State must maintain its aggregate expenditures from all other sources for programs to reduce highway deaths and injuries resulting from individuals riding unrestrained or improperly restrained in motor vehicles at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 USC 405(a)(2)).

+- d.
 For State Traffic Safety Information System Improvements Grants (CFDA 20.610), a State must maintain its aggregate expenditures from all other sources for highway safety data programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (23 USC 408(e)(3)). - e.
-For Child Safety and Child Booster Seat Incentive Grants (CFDA 20.613), a State must maintain its aggregate expenditures from all other sources for child safety seat and child restraint programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (Section 2011(b) of SAFETEA-LU). - 2.2 Level of Effort - Supplement Not Supplant - Not Applicable
+For Child Safety and Child Booster Seat Incentive Grants (CFDA 20.613), a State must maintain its aggregate expenditures from all other sources for child safety seat and child restraint programs at or above the average level of such expenditures in fiscal years 2003 and 2004 (Section 2011(b) of SAFETEA-LU). - f.
+For National Priority Safety Programs (CFDA 20.616), a State must maintain its aggregate expenditures from all other sources at or above the average level of such expenditures in fiscal years 2010 and 2011 for activities for Occupant Protection, State Traffic Safety Information System Improvements, and Impaired Driving Countermeasures (23 USC 405(a)(1)(H); 23 CFR sections 1200.21(d)(5), 1200.22(f), and 1200.23(d)(2)). - 2.2 Level of Effort Supplement Not Supplant Not Applicable

 - a.
-At least 40 percent of Federal funds apportioned to a State under State and Community Highway Safety (CFDA 20.600) for any fiscal year shall be expended by or for the political subdivisions of the State in carrying out local highway safety programs (23 USC 402(b)(1)(C); 23 CFR part 1250). - b.
-The costs for planning and administration under State and Community Highway Safety (CFDA 20.600) and Alcohol Impaired Driving Countermeasures Incentive Grants I (CFDA 20.601) shall not exceed 10 percent of the funds received by the State (23 CFR section 1252.4). - c.
+At least 40 percent of Federal funds apportioned to a State under State and Community Highway Safety (CFDA 20.600) for any fiscal year shall be expended by or for the political subdivisions of the State in carrying out local highway safety programs (23 USC 402(b)(1)(C); 23 CFR part 1200, Appendix E). - b.
+The Federal costs for planning and administration under State and Community Highway Safety (CFDA 20.600) shall not exceed 13 percent of the funds received by the State.
+Indian Nations are exempt from this requirement (23 CFR section 1200.13(a)). - c.
 States receiving grants as High Fatality Rate States under Alcohol Impaired Driving Countermeasures Incentive Grants I (CFDA 20.601) must use at least one half of those grant monies toward High Visibility Enforcement Campaigns (23 USC 410(g)(2)).

 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable

+- c.
 SF-425, Federal Financial Report Not Applicable - d.
 HS-217, Highway Safety Plan Cost Summary (OMB No. 2127-0003) - e.
 Federal-Aid Reimbursement Voucher (OMB No. 2127-0003) - 2.
 Performance Reporting Not Applicable - 3.
-Special Reporting Not Applicable - 4.
-Subaward Reporting under the Transparency Act Applicable
+Special Reporting Not Applicable